ajayjoe635/super-duper-octo-succotash/README.md

 ```
 python -m unittest discover -s tests

-scanner.log and security_report.json will be created when you run the scanner; they are not included in the repository
+Warning: scanner.log and security_report.json are local files and not tracked by Git.
-Users need to update the subnet to match their network!!!
+Users will generate their own results when running the script.
 ```

 ## Project Structure